beet-software/dorm/docs/docs/apply/use-memory.md

 ## Observe in-process changes

-The memory engine emits the current value and later changes through `pull` and `pullAll`:
+The in-memory engine emits the current value and later changes through `pull` and `pullAll`:

 ```dart